What is Esterification?

 Ans: CH3CH2CH2CH2OH due to the presence of intermolecular hydrogen bonding.

-3. Give two main uses of esterification reaction.
+3. Give two main uses of the esterification reaction.

 Ans: The two major uses of esterification reaction are: